 Our practical guide explains the different travel options between Hampi and Goa and the pros and the cons of each mode.
-It’s not exactly a hop-skip and jump away, but Hampi is truly worth the travel effort.
+It’s not exactly a ‘hop, skip and jump’ away, but Hampi is truly worth the travel effort.
 The distance from Goa to Hampi is 344 kilometres.
-There are no flights from Goa to Hampi so can either take the train or bus.
+There are no flights from Goa to Hampi so you can either take the train or bus.

-There are state transport buses that run from Goa to Hampi, we have not tried them.
+There are state transport buses that run from Goa to Hampi, but we don’t vouch for them as we are yet to try them.
 They tend to take much longer and can be uncomfortable.

 Tickets can be purchased directly in Goa, or purchased online.

 Side note: Paulo Travels is usually a reliable bus in terms of punctuality and comfort.
 They frequently ply between Goa and Mumbai too.
 VRL is our favourite and Neeta is another good bus service.

 The ancient ruins you can see in Hampi are practically unaffected by change

 Goa to Hampi By train

 Getting from Goa to Hampi by train is our preferred option.
 We recommend you take the Howrah Express (not available Mondays, Wednesdays, and Saturdays).
 You can board this train from Vasco De Gama Station at 7:20 IST in Goa and reach Hospet at 14:00.
 Hospet is the closest station to Hampi, where you can take a rickshaw for about 20 km to reach Hampi.
 We suggest the train because it’s fast and you reach Hampi in the afternoon which leaves an extra evening to spend there.

 The journey is pretty beautiful, full of ghats and the mesmerizing Dudhsagar waterfalls.
 The Mandovi River making a leap in all its grace (looks like milk flowing from a mountain), hence named the Dudhsagar waterfalls (sea of milk).